 CloudTrail can require a lot of work to maintain, monitor, and use properly.
 This is true if you are just beginning with AWS or are a long-time expert user.
 By using CloudCheckr to provide automated configuration checks and alerts you will save time and avoid the human error aspect of constant manual checks.
 This still only scratches the surface of how CloudCheckr can help you manage the security of your AWS Environment.
 Our next post will dig deeper into leveraging CloudTrail for forensic uses and activity alerts.

-As always, if you want to experience first-hand all of the features we are talking about, try out the app for free here.
-See how much easier managing your security can be.
+As always, if you want to experience first-hand all of the features we are talking about, schedule a demo and see how much easier managing your security can be.